-3.3 The Secretary shall be appointed by the Moderator for her term.
+3.3 The Secretary shall be appointed by the Co-Moderators for her term to be agreed upon.

 3.4 The Treasurer shall take office in January following her election at the PWMP Annual Business Meeting.

-3.7 The Spring Gathering Host Church Co-Chairs and Spring Gathering Registrar will be appointed by the Moderator annually.
+3.7 The Spring Gathering Host Church Co-Chairs will be appointed by the Co-Moderators annually.

 Section 4: Vacancies

-4.1 If any vacancy occurs between Annual Business Meetings, the vacancy shall be filled for the un-expired term by simple majority vote of the CT upon recommendation from the Moderator in consultation with the Search Committee.
+4.1 If any vacancy occurs between Annual Business Meetings, the vacancy shall be filled for the unexpired term by simple majority vote of the CT upon recommendation from the Co-Moderator in consultation with the Search Committee.

-4.2 In case of three unexcused absences from CT meetings the leader may be removed from office by simple majority vote of the CT upon recommendation from the Moderator.
+4.2 In case of three unexcused absences from CT meetings the leader may be removed from office by simple majority vote of the CT upon recommendation from a Co- Moderator.

-4.3 If the vacancy occurs in the Moderator’s position, the Leadership Coordinator shall assume the position and consult the Search Committee for a replacement followed by a simple majority vote of the CT.
+4.3 If the vacancy occurs in a Co-Moderator’s position, the remaining Co-Moderator shall assume all duties of the position until the vacancy is filled by the Search Committee and a simple majority vote of the CT.

 Section 5: Coordinating Team Meetings and Quorum

-5.1 The Coordinating Team shall meet two or more times per year at the call of the Moderator.
+5.1 The Coordinating Team shall meet two or more times per year at the call of a Co-Moderator.